Cuprum77/USB-C_Splitter/README.md

 ![USB-C Splitter](Images/splitter_back.png)

 ## License
-This project is licensed under the CERN License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the CERN License - see the [LICENSE](LICENSE) file for details